ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Assumption of Knowledge

 We assume that the user has knowledge of git, golang, and javascript.
-It is not necessary to have knowledge of the EVM, but it is extremely helpful.
-Here are some resources to get started.
+The user should also be deeply familiar with the EVM since adding a stateful precompile is effectively modifying the EVM and requires an understanding of its invariants to do so correctly.

 - [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)
 - [Precompiles in Solidity](https://medium.com/@rbkhmrcr/precompiles-solidity-e5d29bd428c4)